OscarSantosMu/NeuralNetworkPrediction/README.md

 # Findings

 The most interesting thing about this project from my point of view, was that better results were obtained using classification than regression in a problem where regression would normally be chosen.
 How?
 Instead of taking numbers as numbers, I took numbers as classes, from 0.00 to 1.00.
-If the model predicted a class "0.73" where "0.72" was the real class, even though you get relatively low accuracy because of not matching the correct class, the answer is actually close to the result.
+If the model predicted a class "0.73" where "0.72" was the real class, even though you get relatively low accuracy because of not matching the correct class, the answer is actually close to the real value.
 Take a look at the report for more details.

 ### Example: Results of the hourly prediction for the first **day**